Serving Older Holocaust Survivors (SOS)

-Holocaust survivors are a very important group in our community, and we are dedicated to ensuring they feel connected and cherished by the San Diego community.
+Holocaust survivors are a very important group in our community, and JFS is dedicated to making them feel connected and cherished by the San Diego community.
 We cannot take away their horrendous memories, but we can ensure that their last years are spent in dignity living in safe and healthy environments.

 Our supportive social program, Copley Café, provides social activities and holiday celebrations for older Holocaust survivors to enjoy with others who have been through similar life experiences.
 For many, Copley Café events provide their only social outings.
 The program got its name from Copley Avenue, where the group was originally located.

 Past Copley Café events have included concerts, a trip to the San Diego Jewish Academy, visits to synagogues for inter-generational programs, and trips to CeramiCafé, where survivors paint mugs and plates.
 The SOS program has also sponsored several Jewish holiday and cultural programs for more than 100 Russian-speaking Holocaust survivors.

 For more information about the Serving Older Holocaust Survivors (SOS) program, call (858) 637-3040 or email.

 Claims Conference funds can now serve Survivors who reside in independent living facilities (on a limited basis)